midonet/midonet/README.md

 **MidoNet** is a system which implements an abstract, software-defined virtual network atop an existing IP fabric.
-That means that packets that enter a MidoNet deloyment will then leave it at the location and with the alterations they would have had if they'd actually traversed the networking equipment defined in the deployment's virtual topology, or as close to it as we can manage.
+That means that packets that enter a MidoNet deployment will then leave it at the location and with the alterations they would have had if they'd actually traversed the networking equipment defined in the deployment's virtual topology, or as close to it as we can manage.